The Commoner Class

 You have achieved the utmost pinnacle of what a Commoner can be.
 Upon reaching 11th level, your Grit Dice become d6s.

-You also take one level in another class of your choice, ignoring the normal multiclassing requirements for it.
-If the class grants you the Spellcasting feature, you can use your Wisdom in place of the normal spellcasting modifier.
+You also take one level in another class of your choice, but you can ignore the normal multiclassing requirements.
+If the class grants you Spellcasting, you use your Wisdom in place of its normal Spellcasting Ability.

-Your 11th level in Commoner doesn't count against your total character level.
+Finally, your 11th Commoner level does not count against your total character level.
 For example, if you played to 20th level you could have 11 Commoner levels and 10 Bard levels.

 Not So Common Adventurers